jacobhyphenated/advent2024/README.md

 [Advent of Code](https://adventofcode.com/2024/) is a set of small yearly programming problems for a variety of skill levels.
 They can be solved in any programming language; this year I chose Rust to expiriment more with the language.
 Rust is not my primary language, so I'm using this as a learning exercise.

+This repository contains completed solutions to all problems for 2024 (50 stars).
+Do not look at these solutions if you don't want spoilers.

 ### Running the Code
 If Rust is installed on the machine, you can run the code with `cargo run <day>` using the `day` variable to specify what days should be run.
 You may specify multiple days.